maxc32/PL_Guessr/README.md

 Different animations for guessing before selecting a location, for score and game over.
 Using Framer Motion and CSS animations.

-MOTD CSS animations adapted from DeadlyByte.
+MOTD CSS animations adapted from DeadlyByte, license included in repo.